adidas/api-guidelines/asynchronous-api-guidelines/02_asynchronous_api_guidelines/f_schema_data_evolution.md

 - FULL - Backward and forward compatible between schemas X and X - 1.
 - FULL_TRANSITIVE - Backward and forward compatible between schemas X and all previous ones (X - 1, X - 2, ...)

-**Important** FULL_TRANSITIVE is the default compatibility mode in FDP, it is set at cluster level and all new schemas will inherit it
+**Important** Once more, FULL_TRANSITIVE is the default compatibility mode in adidas, it is set at cluster level and all new schemas will inherit it

 This mode is preserved only if using the following operations